 The Office of Undergraduate Studies provides a series of workshops throughout the semester to help you succeed both in and out of the classroom.
-Consult the calendar for the dates and times of the Success_Workshops and the Scholarship_Workshops.
+Consult the calendar for the dates and times of the Student Success Workshop series.

 Face-to-Face: How to Meet with Your ProfessorsWant your professor to know you on a more personal level, but don’t know how?
 Tired of being just another number?
 Then come to this workshop designed to provide you with the tools to improve your interactions with professors.
 Positive relationships with professors can save time in your studying, increase the probability of receiving a higher grade, and aid in forging career connections.
 Join us for an interactive discussion of proper etiquette, expectations, and sample questions to ask when meeting with professors.

 I Just Can't Take It Anymore: How to Effectively Manage StressGetting through college can be one of the most harrowing experiences of your life.
 Learning how to deal with various stressors, whether academic, financial, or personal, is critical to success.
 This workshop gives an overview of the different types of stress we each encounter and different ways we can manage it.

 Planning for Your Career: Internships and BeyondWhat are YOU doing this summer?
 There are literally hundreds of internship and job opportunities available for college students all over the world.
 This workshops gives you some keen insight into how to strengthen your résumé, present yourself in interviews, and optimize your campus resources to identify the perfect internship opportunity for you.

 Study Skills 5.0: Note-Taking, Test-Taking & ConcentrationIf you’re going to be in college, you might as well be good at it!
 This workshop is designed to give students guidance and tips on taking great notes, properly preparing for examinations, and keeping the mind sharp with effective study skills.